Medically Reviewed By: Aaron Horn, LMFT, MA

 When should you see a therapist?

 You can see a therapist for a variety of concerns.
 Maybe, you are diagnosed with a mental health condition, and you are hoping to develop new coping skills to use to manage the condition.
-Perhaps, you have family or relationship concerns.
-It could even be that you are experiencing a high level of stress due to work or school and need someone to talk to.
+Perhaps, you have family or relationship concerns and can use a marriage family therapist.
+It could even be that you are experiencing a high level of stress due to work or school and need someone to talk to; a therapist helps in these situations too.
 Seeing a therapist or counselor is an excellent way to gain insight because they serve as an objective third-party that will support you in coming to conclusions about any life concerns you're facing.
+The more you communicate with your therapist and consider the advice the therapist tells you, the more your therapist helps.

 What does it take to become a therapist?